KenHarlbar/bugtracker_v1/README.md

-# BugTracker
+# BugTracker_v1
-BugTracker is a web application for tracking and managing software bugs.
+BugTracker (version 1) is a web application for tracking and managing software bugs.
 It provides a simple and intuitive interface for reporting, updating, and resolving bugs.

 ## Features
 * User authentication and authorization